DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

 The principles and theories of flat pattern, drafting and draping methods for 3D accessories are explored.
 The principles of patternmaking are applied to headwear, handbags and footwear.
-Students complete projects that require designing, patterning and constructing hats, bags and footwear.
+Complete projects that require designing, patterning and constructing hats, bags and footwear.

 DS 220 — DESIGN: FUNDAMENTALS II